grosser/kennel/Readme.md

  - go to [datadog dashboard UI](https://app.datadoghq.com/dashboard/lists) and click on _New Dashboard_ to find a dashboard
  - run `URL='https://app.datadoghq.com/dashboard/bet-foo-bar' bundle exec rake kennel:import` and copy the output
  - find or create a project in `projects/`
+ - tags: only `team:` tags are submitted to datadog since nothing else is supported
  - add a dashboard to `parts: [` list, for example:
   ```Ruby
   class MyProject < Kennel::Models::Project